Tomato Curry

 Avoid

-- Soft spots, bruises, or visible decay
+- Soft spots, bruises, cracks, or visible mold

-- Moldy or fermented smell
+- Strong fermented or unpleasant smell

 Where to Find